 This student internship is located in downtown Chicago, IL.
-The primary focus of this internship provides students with an opportunity to gain a detailed understanding of the Court’s jury process.
-It allows students to interact with knowledgeable and experienced professionals, view civil and criminal jury trials and earn school credit if offered by the student’s school.
-The Student Interns will report directly to the Jury Administrator.
-Dates and hours are flexible and will be determined by the Court and each student.
+The primary focus of this internship provides students with an opportunity to gain a detailed understanding of the Court’s IT Department.
+It allows students to interact with knowledgeable and experienced professionals, and earn school credit if offered by the student’s school.
+The Student Interns will report directly to the System Supervisors.
+Dates and hours for this summer internship are flexible and will be determined by the Court and each student.

 POSITION DUTIES AND RESPONSIBILITIES

 The Student Interns will function as student trainees and the duties will include:

 • Inventory management – perform equipment sightings, update the inventory database with the current location of equipment; reorganize the computer and audio/visual storage rooms as needed.

 • Maintain equipment – perform maintenance/cleaning procedures on equipment; update/remove applications as needed.

 • Test hardware – test hardware such as computers, monitors, scanners, keyboards, and audio/visual equipment.

 • Setup computers – setup new computers to have standard settings and applications used by the Court.